 Waste and Pollution Management

-1. Waste management
+1. Waste Management

 The Company prioritizes minimizing waste and garbage generated from its production processes by adopting a 3Rs waste management approach: Reduce, Reuse, and Recycle.
 This approach aims to achieve the Zero Waste to Landfill goal.
 The waste management process includes segregation, storage, disposal, and documentation of waste, along with reporting to government agencies in compliance with legal requirements.
 The Company also promotes environmental awareness among employees by providing knowledge and understanding of waste disposal regulations and practices, as well as encouraging the reduction of production waste.

-Types of waste and the management methods are as follows:
+The types of waste and the management methods are as follows:

-1. Hazardous waste consists of waste or leftover materials that contain or are contaminated with hazardous substances or have dangerous properties as defined by the Ministry of Industry.
+• Hazardous waste consists of waste or leftover materials that contain or are contaminated with hazardous substances or have dangerous properties as defined by the Ministry of Industry.
 This includes electrical and electronic equipment, containers and materials contaminated with oil or chemicals, oil, lubricants, and infectious waste from hospital rooms.
 These are managed by segregating and storing them in designated hazardous waste storage rooms with labeled indications.
 They are then disposed of by a hazardous waste disposal contractor authorized by a government agency through methods such as mixing with fuels, secure landfill, or incineration.
 Infectious waste is separated and securely bagged with tight closures.
 The Company has a contract with the hospital as a service provider to ensure proper disposal of infectious waste in compliance with relevant laws and regulations.

-2. Non-hazardous waste from the production process includes materials such as sludge, fat sludge, spoiled products, oil (cheese scraps, butter scraps, and flour scraps), raw materials, product packaging (metal buckets, plastic buckets, plastic, cling wrap, plastic bags), general office and cafeteria waste, food scraps, etc. The waste management method involves segregating these wastes into small groups before collecting and discarding them at designated points on a daily basis, according to the labeled indications to be sorted and used for recycling or repurposed into compost, soil conditioner, or animal feed.
+• Non-hazardous waste from the production process includes materials such as sludge, fat sludge, spoiled products, oil (cheese scraps, butter scraps, and flour scraps), raw materials, product packaging (metal buckets, plastic buckets, plastic, cling wrap, plastic bags), general office and cafeteria waste, food scraps, etc. The waste management method involves segregating these wastes into small groups before collecting and discarding them at designated points on a daily basis, according to the labeled indications to be sorted and used for recycling or repurposed into compost, soil conditioner, or animal feed.
 This waste can be disposed of by a waste disposal contractor authorized by the government agency through methods such as segregating waste for fuel production or sanitary landfills.

 Performance on Waste and Pollution Management

-In 2024, the total amount of waste and garbage was 3,175.5 tons, reflecting a 2.3% increase from 2023.
-This rise was attributed to the expansion of the butter and cheese production lines, the construction of KCG Logistics Park, and the renovation of Theparak Factory.
+In 2024, the total amount of waste and garbage was 2,912.8 tons, a decrease of 8.8% compared to 2024 This rise was attributed to the expansion of the butter and cheese production lines, the construction of KCG Logistics Park, and the renovation of Theparak Factory.
 However, over 99% of the waste consisted of garbage and non-hazardous waste.
+The Company has reduced waste per ton of production from 81.09 kilograms to 76.19 kilograms per ton, representing a 6% decrease, and the proportion of waste recycled and reused is 84% of the total waste.

 Food Waste Management